rdkcentral/BartonCore/docs/device-service-design.md

 ## ZHAL
 ZHAL is the Zigbee Hardware Abstraction Layer.
-It is a C library (source/libs/zhal) that converts function calls and events into IPC to the Zigbee implementation.
+It is a C library (libs/zhal) that converts function calls and events into IPC to the Zigbee implementation.

-## ZigbeeCore
-ZigbeeCore is an implementation of the ZHAL API and is the lowest level process that runs on the main CPE processor for Zigbee support.
-It has the following
-responsibilities:

-* Provide access and functionality of a Zigbee Coordinator and Trust Center
-* Receive requests from Device Service's Zigbee Subsystem
-* Sends events to Zigbee Subsystem
-* Serves firmware images to devices
-* Manages firmware on the Zigbee processor

-ZigbeeCore's log can be found at /tmp/logs/ZigbeeCore.log on non gateway devices.
-For gateways this log data is sent to standard output and therefore does not appear in the standard log files.
-It can be accessed with journalctl (specify the 'zilker' unit).

-## xNCP
-The firmware that runs on the Zigbee processor is the lowest level of Zilker related to Zigbee.
-It is built upon Silicon Laboratories NCP framework that handles the lower level radio and Zigbee Trust center among other things.
-Comcast modifications include support for low power mode, RMA, and some Zigbee 3 security features.

-# Firmware Management
+# Zigbee Firmware Management
 Most Zigbee devices are compliant with the Over the Air Upgrade cluster's firmware management mechanisms that were introduced with the Home Automation profile version 1.2.
-There are some device's in our ecosystem that were created before this standard was available.
-These devices we call 'legacy' and their firmware is managed differently as discussed below.

 As mentioned in the Device Descriptor section, when a new firmware image is available for a device, the Device Descriptor List (aka whitelist/allowlist) is updated with the new firmware version number and filename.
-When this updated list is published and downloaded by Zilker it is scanned for descriptors matching paired devices.
-If a paired device needs an upgrade its file is downloaded from the content server and placed in /opt/zigbeeFirmware/ota (or /nvram/icontrol/zigbeeFirmware/ota on gateways).
-This upgrade mechanism is "pulled" from the device through image block requests made to ZigbeeCore.
+When this updated list is published and provided to Barton it is scanned for descriptors matching paired devices.
+If a paired device needs an upgrade its file is downloaded from the content server.
+This upgrade mechanism is "pulled" from the device through image block requests made to the Zigbee stack.
 The process starts when the device sends a "query next image" request which contains its current firmware version.
-The response will indicate if ZigbeeCore has a newer image for it and the device will start pulling blocks until it finishes.
+The response will indicate if the Zigbee stack has a newer image for it and the device will start pulling blocks until it finishes.

 This upgrade mechanism can take a while, especially on battery powered devices.
 While the device is downloading the firmware image it remains fully functional